pingcap/tidb/docs/QUICKSTART.md

 # Quick Start

-#### Run TiDB with docker
+#### Run TiDB with Docker

-You can quickly test TiDB with docker, the source repository contains the Dockerfile which contains local tidb-server.
+You can quickly test TiDB with Docker, the source repository contains the Dockerfile which contains local tidb-server.

-Or you can pull TiDB docker image contains HBase standalone and then run TiDB as a distributed database in a docker container.
+Or you can pull TiDB Docker image contains HBase standalone and then run TiDB as a distributed database in a Docker container.

-To install docker on your system, you can read the document on https://docs.docker.com/
+To install Docker on your system, you can read the document on https://docs.docker.com/

 ```
 docker pull pingcap/tidb:latest